Metabolic Therapies Targeting the Hunger Pathway

 Board Member and Co-Founder

-CEO Regulus Therapeutics (NSDQ:RGLS)
+CEO, Regulus Therapeutics (NSDQ:RGLS)

-Former COO Orexigen, and Managing Director, Amgen Ventures
+Managing Director, Amgen Ventures

 Bruce Steel